 What happens next?

-Graham Cross, Chief Executive of Heathrow Southern Railway Limited (HSRL), writes:
+Chris Stokes, Chief Executive of Heathrow Southern Railway Limited (HSRL), writes:

 HSRL’s position was encapsulated as follows by our Chair, Baroness Jo Valentine:

 “We want to put many more communities within easy reach of the UK’s only hub airport by train, enabling them to reap economic benefits whilst at the same time reducing road congestion and improving air quality.
-Heathrow Airport must recognise that new rail links are necessary if it is to grow in a way which is acceptable to stakeholders.”
+Heathrow Airport must recognise that new rail links are necessary if it is to prosper in a way which is acceptable to stakeholders.”